How to Host a Wine Tasting Party

 wine-tasting-place-setting

-Before guests arrive you’ll want to set aside some time to prepare your space.
-First of all, decant any bold red wines that need air.
-Then set the table, organize your appetizer display and, finally, get your aperitif wine ready (your party’s “ice breaker” wine) as your guests start to arrive.
+Before guests arrive, you’ll want to set aside some time to prepare your space.
+Decant any bold red wines that need air.
+Then set the table, set out simple snacks, and finally get your aperitif wine ready to serve as an ice-breaker as your guests start to arrive.

 Tips

 • Rent glassware: If you’re hosting for more people than you have glasses, definitely rent glassware.
-Wines glasses rent for about $1–3 (depending on the quality) and you don’t even have to wash them.
-It will save you time, stress, and the headache of clean up.
+Wine glasses rent for about $1–3 (depending on the quality), and you don’t even have to wash them.
+Matching glassware instantly makes the tasting feel more polished and saves you from washing 40 glasses afterward.

 • Easy Appetizers: Choose appetizers that are single-serve and easy to hold and eat with a napkin.
-Four easy-to-prep foods come to mind: cheese, fresh fruit, bread and cured meats.
+Four easy-to-prep foods come to mind: cheese, fresh fruit, bread, and cured meats.
+Avoid overly spicy, vinegary, or sweet foods during the tasting because they can distort how wines taste.

 • Start With an Aperitif: It seems odd to serve wine before a wine tasting, but it makes sense.
-Just a splash of some sparkling wine or a simple wine cocktail will relax your guests and get them into the spirit of the tasting.
-They also will be less inclined to hover over you while you’re getting everything ready.
+Just a splash of some sparkling wine or a simple wine cocktail will relax your guests and help them settle into the tasting.
+An aperitif buys you a few extra minutes of setup while guests settle in.

 champagne-sparkling-wine-tasting-ferrari